Iran sends message of resistance to US at UNGA

 ‘Self-made isolation’

-According to the president, the US is doing the same thing with the ISIL (ISIS) armed group, supporting warmongering in the Middle East, selling billions of dollars in arms, and most recently, going against the UN Security Council (UNSC) on Iran.
+According to the president, the US is doing the same thing with the armed group ISIL (ISIS), supporting warmongering in the Middle East, selling billions of dollars in arms, and most recently, going against the UN Security Council (UNSC) on Iran.

 On Sunday, the US declared it has reinstated all UN sanctions on Iran, including an indefinite ban on an arms embargo that is set to expire as part of a 2015 nuclear deal between Iran and world powers.